matejsprogar/agitb/README.md

 AGITB is implemented as a **header-only** library.
 It defines a templated `AGI::TestBed` class, which requires the user to provide two interacting component types:

+- **`Input`** – A binary-encoded input sample representing signals from virtual sensors or actuators.
+Each input consists of multiple parallel 1-bit signals (channels) at a single point in time.
 - **`Cortex`** – The core model under test.
 It accumulates internal state from past inputs and generates predictions of future inputs.
-- **`Input`** – A binary-encoded input sample representing signals from virtual sensors or actuators.
-Each input consists of multiple parallel 1-bit signals (channels) at a single point in time.

 ---

 ## API Requirements

 ### `Input`
-Your Input class must:
+You may use the standard `std::bitset<N>` class for the `Input`, where N specifies the number of binary channels in the input sample.
+Alternatively, if you prefer to define a custom `Input`, your type must meet the following interface requirements:
 - Satisfy the `std::regular` concept.
 - Provide methods to access the input size and enable bit-level access through:
   ```cpp